Dieterbe/dieterblog/hugotest/content/post/visual_feedback_of_the_exit_status_of_the_previous_command_in_bash.md

 date = "2008-10-14T21:56:50-04:00"
 tags = ["bash"]
 +++
+<p>Put this in your .bashrc, and the current directory in your PS1 will be printed green if the previous command had exit state 0, red otherwise.
+No more typing 'echo $?', ' &amp;& echo ok', '|| echo failed' etc on the command line.<!--more--></p>

 {{< highlight "bash" "style=default" >}}<![CDATA[

 if [ $(tput colors) -gt 0 ] ; then